-Manv drugs. however. will effect the dilation or constriction of the pupils and mav cause the pupil size to go outside these normal ranges.
-CNS Stimulants and Hallucinogens, for example, normally will induce pupil dilation.
-Cannabis also mav induce some dilation. as will certain (but not all) Inhalants.
-On the other hand.
-Narcotic Analgesics normally cause the pupils to constrict.
+Many drugs, however, will effect the dilation or constriction of the pupils and many cause the pupil size to go outside these normal ranges.
+CNS Stimulants, Hallucinogens and Cannabis, for example, normally will induce pupil dilation.
+Certain (but not all) Inhalants may induce some dilation.
 Dissociative Anesthetics such as PCP and its analogs do not affect pupil size and neither do most CNS Depressants.
-However, there are two exceptions for the depressants: Methaoualone (also known as Quaalude) and Soma, which normally cause pupil dilation.
+However, there are some exceptions for the depressants: Methaqualone (also known as Quaalude), Soma, and certain anti-depressants, which normally cause pupil dilation.